How we keep your WordPress website safe

 Somehow, sh*t still happens

 Since we have already established beforehand that we can’t guarantee 100% that mishap will not happen.
 Say for example, you leave your laptop unlocked at Starbucks while you visit the washroom.
 The guy who sits next to you takes the opportunity to steal your login information.
 Things like this, we term it “ID-Ten-T error”.
 And the bad news is, no technology in the world can help prevent it (maybe some education?)
 But, lets just say, it somehow happened (I’m not judging you!)
 What do we have in place to deal with such disaster?
-Well, there is the Daily Backup.
-All of our plans cover daily backup for your WordPress website.
-So when sh*t has happened, we can easily rollback your website to previous clean state.
-Unfortunately, you could lose some recent data, but it’s the price worth paying for.
+Well, there is the Daily Backup — our managed hosting plan covers daily backup for your WordPress website.
+So when sh*t happened, we can easily rollback your website to previous clean state.
+There may be situation where you could lose some recent data, but it’s the price worth paying for.

 As soon as we have restored your website, we first make sure everyone who’s currently logged in get “kicked out” from the system, then we reset your password.
 This should clear the sh*t up.